 A Delegate Pass includes access to all sessions, refreshment breaks, networking lunches, and access to provided speaker presentations.

 A delegate pass is entry for one person only, passes cannot be shared.
 A substitute delegate is welcome at any time prior to the event, provided the request is made in writing to [email protected].

 Following the completion of your registration and payment, you will receive an email confirmation.
 We will contact you via email one week before the event to provide final information regarding your participation.
 Delegate badges and all event material will be provided upon arrival at the event – nothing will be sent in the post.

 No, this is a closed and confidential event.
 Media registrations are not available.

 A full refund less a $250 (GST Inclusive) processing fee is applicable on cancellation requests made in writing within 10 days of registration.
 No refunds are available for cancellations made more than 10 days after registration.

-Will there be a delegate list available?
-No, Connect Events does not provide delegate lists to attendees
+No, Connect Media does not provide delegate lists to attendees